 - ensure an increase of orders from 1 client.

-Who needs usability audit?
+Who needs a usability audit?
 First and foremost, they are websites of companies, which business is based on e-commerce.
-An increase of conversion is their important goal.
+An increase in conversion is their important goal.
 But website usability testing, audit, and corrections of mistakes should be conducted for every website that cares about its image.
 Among all kinds of ways, an improvement of web usability is the simplest and the most effective one for achieving visitors’ loyalty.
-There are many examples when a conversion rate increased from 0.8% to 2%, which allowed to double sales without spending more on an advertisement.
+There were many examples when a conversion rate increased from 0.8% to 2%, which doubled sales without spending more on an advertisement.

 WEBSITE USABILITY AUDIT.
 EXAMPLES OF STEPS TO DO

 Website usability experts dive into all business processes of a client, taking into account specifics of his clientele.
 An interaction with a client allows to determine a list of goals necessary to achieve.
 An example of such a work may include the following steps:

 - An analysis of potential audience with outlining the main categories of visitors and customers.

 - A research of conversion ways during the whole interaction – from entering to ordering.

 - An analysis of how clear information for making a decision is.